flea89/businessConsultant/README.md

 ## BusinessConsultant

-ExpressJs and AngularJs are becoming two important realities in the web panorama and this personal project is born from the intention of trying to bind the potentials of these two "libraries" and make it work together.<br>
+ExpressJs and AngularJs are becoming two important realities in the web panorama and this personal project is born from the intention of exploring the potentials of these two "libraries" and make it work together.<br>
 The work started by trying to "build" a seed, in order have a good directive structure and in particular to have grunt, bower and tests to work properly.